Punkte/the-trivia/README.md

 ### `npm install`

-It install all the dev-dependencies<br/>
+It will install all the dev-dependencies<br/>

 ### `npm start`